Skip to navigation Skip to content

 Is a phone assessment appropriate?

-• Yes, proceed with recommendation as phone assessment.
+• Yes, continue with the recommendation as a phone assessment.
 Procedure ends here

-• No, consideration of an assessment by file may be appropriate.
+• No, consider if an assessment by file may be appropriate.
 See Table 2

 File format